St Patrick's College, Mackay: Cultural life

 There is a wide selection of cultural activities available within the college.
 Many students exhibit talent in public speaking, drama, music and the visual arts.
 St Patrick's College provides students with opportunities to further their creative skills, and encourages participation in cultural activities both in the college and the wider Mackay community.

 The college participates in interschool debating and encourages students to enter competitions such as Lion's Youth of the Year, Youth Speaks for Australia, Rostrum Public Speaking and so on.
-The college has established an enviable record in the areas of dramatic performance, debating and public speaking, with St Patrick's being State Champions of Queensland in the Apex Debating Competition in 2005 and 2006, and National Champions in 2004.
-Debating is arguably the school's most successful extracurricular, non-sporting activity.
+The college has established a record in the areas of dramatic performance, debating and public speaking, with it being State Champions of Queensland in the Apex Debating Competition in 2005 and 2006, and National Champions in 2004.
+Debating is the school's most successful extracurricular, non-sporting activity.

 St Patrick's College provides opportunities for students to develop their musical talents and provides opportunities for performance.
 Musical tuition is available through the college in brass, woodwind and percussion, and Music is available as a subject to study.
 Students have the opportunity to play in the stage band and concert bands which are combined bands with Mercy College Mackay.
 The St Patrick's choir has attained a high reputation in the community and the handbell ensemble (being one of the largest in the southern-hemisphere) is a unique and challenging musical experience for students.
 In 2006, the handbell ensemble attended the World Handbell Symposium in Brisbane and were delighted to receive the top mark in Youth strand for their performance.
 In 2009 co-curricular arts students travelled to New Zealand for the Rhapsody Rotorua music festival and the 25th Australasian Handbell Symposium.

 St Patrick's is well-renowned in the community for its high-quality bi-annual theatre productions, which have included adaptations of The Wizard of Oz, How to Succeed in Business Without Really Trying, West Side Story (2006), Godspell (2008) and All Shook Up (2010) as well as award-winning original productions such as Bars (2007).
 In 2012 the college presented an adaptation of Andrew Lloyd Webbers' Cats, becoming one of the first schools in Australia to perform the production.

 The college also hosts a cultural dinner and cultural soiree to showcase and acknowledge students’ talents and achievements.
 The lunchtime comedy theatre is one of the year's attractions.
 St Pats regularly produces musicals or theatre restaurants, and participates in the Mackay Festival of the Arts.